-In September 2017 I went to a presentation of a newly published scientific paper examining how social media was used in the 2017 German federal elections.
+In September 2017 I went to a presentation of a newly published scientific paper examining how social media was used in the latest German federal elections.
 As I did my Master’s in political science and marketing, the event naturally sparked my interest.
 After the presentation, I talked to one of the creators of the paper, Swiss researcher Daniel Vogler of the Research Institute for the Public Sphere and Society (fög).

 For many companies, content marketing is considered the holy grail of marketing, and they anticipate great success through it.
 Although some companies are really successful, others struggle to tailor high-quality and well-targeted content specifically towards their own business, and more importantly, to their community.
 This article will deliver some points to consider in terms of content marketing and, specifically, about measuring content marketing.

 Social Media is not just another advertising channel as many people like to think.
 And it is not a set of platforms trying to copy each other while offering the same old features.
 The social media landscape is far from being owned by Facebook or Twitter, and what keeps many marketers from understanding this is possibly the excess of unuseful information throughout the Internet, or the lack of time to invest in objective thinking, analytics and a bit of strategy.
 In this case in Pinterest Analytics.

 The following study analyzes 100,000 Facebook profiles and more than 80 million posts from June 2014 to June 2015.
 The results give insights into which Facebook post type is used most predominantly when marketers share their work and receives highest engagement on Facebook in the end.
 Increasingly many businesses are relying heavily on content marketing as part of their marketing activities to receive highest engagement possible.
 Therefore companies try to reach as many users of their target groups as possible.